izmerGhub/TESTNET-2-Octra-Testnet-Encrypt-and-Decrypt-Features--Izmer/README.md

-# 🧪 TESTNET Task 2: Octra Testnet Encrypt and Decrypt Features
+# 🧪 TESTNET TASK 2: Octra Testnet Encrypt and Decrypt Features

 This guide covers the **private transaction features** in the Octra Testnet client.
 These features allow you to manage your OCT token privacy using encryption-based mechanisms.